-A student is expected to satisfy all University degree requirements in effect when the student first scheduled a class after his/her admission or most recent re-enrollment as a degree candidate.
+A student is expected to satisfy all University degree requirements in effect when the student first scheduled a class after the student's admission or most recent re-enrollment as a degree candidate.
 Requirements for a program (such as major, minor, option, honors) are those in effect at the time of the student's admission or most recent re-enrollment into that program.

 Authority for granting an exception to the core/general education requirements resides exclusively with the Office for Academic Affairs.